 Bon Appétit!

 What’s your favorite Thanksgiving side dish?
-Do you think it would go well with eel or a bald eagle?
+Do you think it would go well with an eel or a bald eagle?
 Let us know in the comments.
 Need some help putting fresh fowl on the table?
 Check out our article on the Best Beginner Shotguns for Bird Hunting.

 7 Leave a Reply